-We visited Migdal Tsedek in April 2021, and here is the map that we received at the entrance.
+We visited Migdal Tsedek several times during 2021 (the last one was in December), and here is the map we received at the entrance.

 On holidays usually 9:00 – 13:00.

 Note: during the early morning hours (06:00 – 09:00), you can enter for free only by foot through Psagot Afek.
 Also, at those hours, you can only either hike or cycle.
-And if you visit after 9:00, then it similar to a regular visit to national parks.
-In both cases, you have to book your visit through the official site.
+And if you visit after 9:00, it is similar to a regular visit to national parks.
+You have to book your visit through the official site in both cases.

 If you are visiting after 9:00, then the entry fee will be:

 Adult 28 NIS, child 14 NIS, and student 24 NIS.
-And free for Matmon members.
+And free for annual Matmon members.

-Note: Opening hours and entrance fees were updated in April 2021.
+Note: opening hours and entrance fees were updated in December 2021.
 In any case, recheck the official site before visiting.

 The Fortress Way

 We parked at the main parking during our visit to Migdal Tsedek National Park (located on the left part of the map).
-And then started making our way to the fortress.
+And we started making our way to the fortress.

-“The Fortress Way” is an accessible path that goes uphill towards the Migdal Tsedek fortress.
-And as you walk on this path, you will see both the fortress and the cityscape beneath.
+“The Fortress Way” is an accessible path leading uphill towards the Migdal Tsedek fortress.
+And as you walk on this path, you will see both the fort and the cityscape beneath.

-It took us about 10 min to reach Migdal Tsedek fortress.
+It took us about 10 min to reach the Migdal Tsedek fortress.